JJ/hoborg/text/text.md

 so I is gonna be Gummy from now on.
 You get it?
 Yes, you too, Gummy, I'm so very happy you understand this.

-In Tampa there was a big camp filled to the hilts with black people like me.
-Most people going to Cuba seemed to be black, at least from the sergeants down.
-Not that we saw anybody with heavier brass than that.
-It was sergeant this, corporal that, sometimes a sergeant mayor, and that was that.
-They barked their orders, clean this, drill that, but mostly it was wait on our butts and roam around.
+In Tampa we were met by a big, open air camp, filled to the hilts with black people like me.
+No surprise here, most people fighting in Cuba seemed to be black, at least from the sergeants down, although I couldn't tell, we didn't see anybody with heavier brass than that.
+It was sergeant this, corporal that, sometimes a sergeant mayor, always a cracker, and that was that.
+They barked their orders, clean this, do that drill, but mostly it was wait on our butts and roam around.
 Roaming stopped fast enough, because as soon as we set step outside the camp whiteys screamed abuse at us and we couldn't do much, no bars, no candy shops,